nfoster1492/ClassMateBot-1/docs/QandA/deleteAllQA.md

-# About $getAnswersFor _(New Project 3 Command)_
+# About $deleteAllQA _(New Project 3 Command)_

-This command gets a question and all its answers and DMs them to the user.

-It will also notify the user if the question has been deleted (zombie) or hidden (ghost).
+Deletes all questions and answers from the database and channel (for that server only), including ghost (hidden) and zombie (deleted) questions.
+Instructor only.

 ```
 Zombies are questions that were manually deleted from the channel.
 They need to be